A brief legal guide to inheritance Act claims

-When we eventually die we should be able to leave all our worldly goods to whoever we choose, right?
-Wrong!
-A recent legal case has highlighted how the Inheritance (Provision for Family & Dependants) Act 1975 can be called upon to rectify estate distributions to ensure that justice is done.
+When someone passes away should they be free to leave all their worldly goods to whoever they choose?
+Not according to English law.
+The Inheritance (Provision for Family & Dependants) Act 1975 will intervene to rectify estate distributions when justice needs to be done.

-When Mrs W died in September 2007 Mr W was shocked to learn that her investments over the years had enabled her to amass a tidy £670,000.
-He was even more surprised to find out that she had not left any of it to him in her Will.
-Her fortune, which included the family home (registered in her sole name) had instead been left to Mrs W’s daughter by a previous relationship, with other financial gifts to grandchildren and charities.
+When Mrs W died in September Mr W was shocked to learn that her investments over the years had enabled her to amass a tidy sum of £670,000.
+He was even more surprised to find out that she had not left any of it to him in her will.
+Her fortune, which included the family home that was registered in her sole name, had instead been left to Mrs W’s daughter by a previous relationship, with other financial gifts to grandchildren and charities.

-So, whilst you can leave your estate to whoever you wish, the law is on hand to rectify particular injustices should the outcome be manifestly unfair.
+So, while you can leave your estate to whoever you wish, the law is on hand to rectify injustices if the outcome is unfair.

-Spouses have the strongest claim under the 1975 Inheritance Act but there are other categories of claimant including co-habitees, children and financial dependants.
-When an Inheritance Claim is brought against an estate the court will weigh up the needs and resources of the claimant with those who benefit under the Will (or Intestacy if there is no Will).
+Spouses have the strongest claim under the Inheritance Act but there are other categories of claimant including cohabitees, children and financial dependants.
+When an Inheritance Claim is brought against an estate the court will weigh up the needs and resources of the claimant with those who benefit under the will (or Intestacy if there is no will).
 However, as happened in this case, such claims often settle out of court with the costs of all parties being paid from the estate.